Rigidity properties of the cotangent complex: Hochschild cohomology

 Throughout $\vf\colon R\to S$ will be a morphism of dg algebras, as in \ref{ch:dga}.
 The main case of interest is when $R$ and $S$ are rings, but it is convenient to work in the greater generality, for it allows one to replace rings with semi-free dg models when needed.

-\begin{chunk} We write $\env RS$ for the derived enveloping algebra, $S\lotimes RS$, of $S$ over $R$; since $S$ is graded-commutative it is equal to its opposite algebra.
-When needed we replace $S$ by a suitable model over $R$ and assume $\env RS= S\otimes_RS$.
-We write
+\begin{chunk} We write $\env RS$ for the derived enveloping algebra, $S\lotimes RS$, of $S$ over $R$.
+It is convenient to replace the $R$-algebra $S$ by a suitable model and assume $\env RS= S\otimes_RS$.
+We consider the morphisms of dg algebras: